Developing a Marketing Budget Plan for Professional Services

 What sets your firm or practice apart from your competitors?
 Often, the research you performed earlier will help you discover differentiators that you may not have been aware of before.
 For example, you might learn that the unique way you deliver your findings is unusually helpful to clients.
 Or you might choose a differentiator.
 For example, you might decide to specialize in a specific industry or type of service.
 In either case, each differentiator must pass three critical tests: it must be true, provable and relevant to your clientele.

 Next, include the market positioning of your firm.
 How is your firm positioned relative to key competitors?
 Is your firm the low-cost alternative?
 Are you the specialists that command top dollar?
-Your positioning is built upon your differentiators.
+Your brand positioning is built upon your differentiators.
 They are the bricks that build the house that is your market positioning.
 Your positioning gives your audiences the cohesive and compelling story they need to prefer your firm over competitors.

 What key messages do each of your audiences need to hear?
 These will likely vary from audience to audience.
 For instance, potential employees are probably going to be interested in different things than your referral sources.
 Having said that, the key messages must not contradict each other — and they should be consistent with your firm’s overall market positioning.
 We find that it’s also very helpful in this section of your plan to capture common objections that you encounter in the marketplace, as well as how to overcome them.